medanisjbara/synapse-termux/GUIDE.md

 ## matrix-synapse
 ### Installation
 It is possible to install [Synapse as a Python module](https://matrix-org.github.io/synapse/latest/setup/installation.html#installing-as-a-python-module-from-pypi) from PyPI (which is what were are going to do).
-First install the platform-specific prerequisites
+First install the platform-specific prerequisites.
 ```shell
 $ pkg install build-essential binutils python rust libffi sqlite openssl  libjpeg-turbo
 $ pip install virtualenv